QualiSystems/Toscana/README.md

 ## What is TOSCA?
-TOSCA, which stands for Topology and Orchestration Topology and Orchestration Specification for Cloud Applications, is a language in YAML grammar for describing ervice templates by means of Topology Templates and towards enablement of interaction with a TOSCA instance model perhaps by external APIs or plans.
+TOSCA, which stands for Topology and Orchestration Specification for Cloud Applications, is a language in YAML grammar for describing service templates by means of Topology Templates and towards enablement of interaction with a TOSCA instance model perhaps by external APIs or plans.

 ## What is YAML?